markafitzgerald1/simulate-cribbage-games/README.md

   - add support for --initial-play-actions lacking suit information;
   - consider improving default play algorithm to lead from pair (9 from 9-9-4-2), which seems to be about 0.5 points better than a 4 lead according to current simulations;
   - consider improving default play algorithm to lead A from A-4 (e.g. A-4-T-T), which seems to be about 0.08 points better than a 4 lead according to current simulations with two Tens;
   - consider improving default play algorithm to lead 3 from 3-9 (e.g. 3-4-8-9) which seems better than a 4 lead if only because a dealer 3 response can be 15-2'ed to even the play score.
-(Note: not currently simulatable (BUG - see above) due to 3 not being a play the current best play algorithm would play.)
 Similar lead 4 from 4-7 should also be considered here;
   - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead; and
   - reconsider adding run setup avoidance to default play strategy.
 - Improve both discard and play strategies: